When You Need it Most, We Can Help You Skip a Loan Payment

 Participants must complete and submit the current Skip-a-Pay form.

-Participants may use regular Skip-a-Pay 6 times over the life of the loan (and promotional Skip-a-Pay 6
+Participants may use the traditional Skip-a-Pay 6 times over the life of the loan.

 All accounts must be in good standing.

-For a loan to qualify, UFirst Credit Union must have the title(s) naming UCU as the lienholder and proof
+For a loan to qualify, UFirst Credit Union must be listed as the lienholder on title(s) and proof of

-UCU to suspend payment for the month of the requested skipped payment and to reinstate auto payments after
+time to suspend the payment for the month of the requested skipped payment and to reinstate automatic

-loans, and auto leases that originated at a dealership do not qualify for the Skip-a-Pay
+(U-loan), and auto leases do not qualify for the Skip-a-Pay program.

 Promotional Rules (these apply during promotional periods):

-During promotional periods, participants may skip a payment before the traditional 12 month period has
+During promotional periods, participants may skip-a-payment before the traditional 6 consecutive

-During promotional periods, participants must make 1 payment towards their qualified loan before using
+During promotional periods, participants must make their first payment towards their qualified loan

 When life throws a curveball, our UFirst Credit Union Skip-a-Pay program is here for when you really need

-By utilizing Skip-A-Pay, interest will continue accruing on the unpaid
+of the payment.
+By utilizing Skip-A-Pay, interest will continue accruing on the unpaid balance of your

 The credit score required to qualify for an auto loan is relative to the lender.
 On average, the borrower needs a score in the low 700s for a new car loan and mid-600s for a used car loan.